ZephyrusZhang/CS307-Project-2/report/README.md

 ```

 ## 2.11 getProductByNumber
-input the number of product and then select the relevant information by it
+input the number of product and then select the relevant information by it,
 we should count number for each center
 ```xml
 <select id="getProductByNumber" resultMap="productByNumberMap">